 This section provides an assessment of the town's ability to finance capital improvements based on anticipated population and revenues.
-This section demonstrates that sufficient revenue is available to maintain all adopted levels of service and to pay for additional desired improvements at the time they are scheduled.
+The purpose of This section is to demonstrates that sufficient revenue is available to maintain all adopted levels of service and will be available to pay for additional desired the needed improvements at the time they are scheduled or will be required.
 The fiscal assessment process consists of estimating revenues available for capital improvements and balancing these revenues with anticipated expenditures for capital improvements.